 In response to this issue as well as encouraging efforts and findings about “what works,” the Basic Skills and Student Outcomes Transformation Program [Pathway transformation Initiative] was created.
 Through this program, Fullerton College was awarded funds to improve the progression rate of students needing basic skills instruction into college-level instruction by implementing or expanding innovations and redesign in the areas of assessment, student services, and instruction.
 Statewide, colleges are working toward the following outcomes within a five-year period:

-See more on Pathways on athe Fullerton College YouTube channel!
+See more on Pathways on the Fullerton College YouTube channel!
+Click the icon below.

 1. Progressively increasing shares of students enrolled at the college who:

 a.
 Successfully complete a college-level English or mathematics course, or both, within a sequence of three or fewer courses after enrollment in a community college.

 b.
 Earn an industry-relevant college certificate or degree within two years.

 2. A significantly greater share of entering students achieving the goal listed in